My most epic punt in poker so far

 Thirdly, I thought that if I jammed, my tight image could easily earn me credit for aces and only aces.

-All that being said, although I had my reasons to jam my remaining $725, meaning at least it wasn’t a pure button-click, my reasons for this punt were not even close to sound.
+All that being said, although I had my reasons to jam my remaining $725, meaning at least it wasn’t a pure button-click, my reasons were not even close to sound.

 First of all, if my image was that of a nit, it follows that people probably think I only 3-bet with premiums, and so I shouldn’t have necessarily expected the lojack to think he’d be able to get me off a hand that I chose to 3-bet.
 He might be “out to get me” in a general sense, but probably not in the form of 4-betting light against me out of position.
 And also, this isn’t even a 4-bet, it’s technically a 5-bet.
 It just seems like a 4-bet since it’s effectively a min-click following another min-click.

-Secondly, although he wasn’t the original raiser, the reality is that the backraise is widely known to be one of the strongest possible plays in poker; it almost always represents an extremely nutted hand.
+Secondly, the reality is that the backraise is widely known to be among strongest possible plays in poker; it almost always represents an extremely nutted hand.
 It’s exceedingly unlikely that he’s backraising with something like A5s.
 I know this, but it’s a rare spot that I haven’t gotten into many times in practice, and so I wasn’t able to recall that knowledge in the moment.

 Thirdly, even if I do earn a fold from the lojack, I still have to beat the big blind to scoop the pot!
 If I get him to fold but lose to the big blind, I only stand to win a measly $150 sidepot between me and the lojack.
 I think the big blind is going to have mostly either pocket pairs here or a hand similar to mine.
-I’d probably be flipping with him most of the time, and occasionally be dominated if he has QQ-AA or AK.
+I’m probably either flipping with him, or I’m dominated by QQ-AA or AK.
 I didn’t think at all about the extremely important caveat that the big blind was still in the hand.
 I somehow basically forgot he was in the hand.
 And the lojack is presumably aware of all of these facts regarding the big blind, which makes it even less likely that he’s raising light here.

 All in.